-If you feel so exhausted that you don't have energy for everyday tasks -- even when you sleep or rest a lot -- it may be a sign that you're depressed.
-Depression and fatigue can feed off each other.
-According to one major study, people who are depressed are more than four times as likely to develop unexplained fatigue, and people who suffer from fatigue are nearly three times as likely to become depressed.
+If you feel so tired that you don't have energy for everyday tasks -- even when you sleep or rest a lot -- it may be a sign that you're depressed.
 Depression and fatigue together tend to make both conditions seem worse.

-Pain and depression are closely linked.
-Living with chronic pain can increase the risk of depression.
-And depression itself may lead to pain because the two conditions share chemical messengers in the brain.
-In fact, people who are depressed are three times as likely to develop chronic pain.
+Depression may also lead to pain because the two conditions share chemical messengers in the brain.
+People who are depressed are three times as likely to get regular pain.

-People with depression often complain of chronic headaches.
-One study showed that people with major depression are three times more likely to have migraines and people with migraines are five times more likely to become depressed.
+One study shows that people with major depression are three times more likely to have migraines, and people with migraines are five times more likely to get depressed.

 Changes in Appetite or Weight

-Chronic back pain may contribute to depression.
-But depression may increase a person's risk of developing back pain, too.
-People who are depressed may be four times more likely to develop intense, disabling neck or back pain.
+When it hurts you there on a regular basis, it may contribute to depression.
+And people who are depressed may be four times more likely to get intense, disabling neck or back pain.

-Irritability and restlessness may be related to sleep problems or other symptoms of depression.
-Depression increases the risk of alcohol or other substance abuse, which also can contribute to irritability and restlessness.
+Sleep problems or other depression symptoms can make you feel this way.
 Men are more likely than women to be irritable when they're depressed.

 If you're depressed, you might lose your interest in sex.
-Severe depression, especially, can have an impact on sex.
-People who are depressed are more likely to use alcohol and drugs, both of which can reduce your sex drive.
-Some prescription drugs -- including ones that treat depression -- can also take away your sex drive and affect performance.
-Talk to your doctor about your treatment options.
+Some prescription drugs that treat depression can also take away your drive and affect performance.
+Talk to your doctor about your medicine options.